voizlav/wav-volume/README.md

 The program assumes that the input .wav file has a standard format with a 44-byte header, and that the audio data is in the form of 16-bit signed integers.

+### Credit

+This program was developed as a CS50 exercise in C programming.